 During the recent parent engagement sessions, families of both Indigenous students and those who attended the general foundational knowledge series said they wanted more information about the projects, activities and initiatives happening at schools across EIPS.
 So, the Division delivered and created tawâw, miyoonakishkatoohk, welcome!
 Make sure to visit the blog often for the latest news and information about what’s happening throughout the Division.

 Planning to use Student Transportation in the 2021-22 school year?
 If so, make sure your child is registered so Elk Island Public Schools (EIPS) can plan routes and send your child a bus pass before the first day of school.

 All students who indicated needing transportation services through the returning student registration process are now registered.
-Those families have also received tentative route schedules and invoices—fees are due June 30, 2021.
+Families registered will received tentative route schedules and invoices by the end of the month—fees are due June 30, 2021.

-For those students who didn’t indicate needing transportation service through the returning student registration process and want to now register, simply contact EIPS Student Transportation at 780-417-8151 or email email@example.com.
+For those students who didn’t indicate needing transportation service through the pre-enrolment process and want to now register, simply contact EIPS Student Transportation at 780-417-8151 or email firstname.lastname@example.org.

 For more information about EIPS Student Transportation visit www.eips.ca/transportation.

 NOTE: Families can pay fees online using the PowerSchool Parent Portal.
 To pay in-person contact Student Transportation to make an appointment.

 Welcome to our new Foyer!!!!